Semi-discrete Active Flux as a Petrov-Galerkin method: the case of one-dimensional and Cartesian grids: Abstract

 \section{Abstract}

-Active Flux (AF) is a recent numerical method for hyperbolic conservation laws, whose degrees of freedom are averages/moments and (shared) point values at cell interfaces.
+Active Flux (AF) is a numerical method for hyperbolic conservation laws, whose degrees of freedom are averages/moments and (shared) point values at cell interfaces.
 It has been noted previously in a heuristic fashion that it thus combines ideas from Finite Volume/Discontinuous Galerkin (DG) methods with a continuous approximation common in continuous Finite Element (CG) methods.
-This work shows that the semi-discrete Active Flux method on Cartesian meshes can be obtained from a variational formulation through a particular choice of (biorthogonal) test functions.
+This work shows that semi-discrete Active Flux methods can be obtained from a variational formulation through a particular choice of (biorthogonal) test functions.
 These latter being discontinuous, the new formulation emphasizes the intermediate nature of AF between DG and CG.
+Explicit constructions are given for the case of arbitrarily high-order Active Flux with additional moments in 1-d, and for the classical third-order Active Flux on two-dimensional Cartesian meshes.

 Keywords: Active Flux, Petrov-Galerkin methods, conservation laws

 Mathematics Subject Classification (2010): 65M08, 65M20, 65M60, 76M10, 76M12